 Manage DDNS Servers

-Cisco Secure Access protects the DNS traffic in your organization.
-When a device uses DHCP IP addressing, the assigned IP address can change when the DHCP lease is renewed.
-When the device needs to be reachable using a fully qualified domain name (FQDN), the IP address change can cause the DNS server resource records (RRs) to become stale.
+When end-user devices connect to secure access using the VPNaaS, it is assigned an IP from an IP pool.
+When the device disconnects and reconnects the VPN, the IP address can change.
+If the device needs to be reachable using a fully qualified domain name (FQDN), the IP address change can cause the DNS server resource records (RRs) to become stale.

 Table of Contents